 - Labial tension

-The syrinx is a mysterious organ located deep in their chests.
+The syrinx is an organ located deep in their chests.
 It’s a muscular, fluid-filled cavity that sits at the base of the trachea, where the windpipe splits into two to go into the two lungs.

 The syrinx is composed of two parts.
 Parrots can change the shape of each one and move the valves independently to create sound.
 They push air through the syrinx, and the muscles and valves vibrate to make the right sounds.

-However, while we know that parrots have a syrinx and understand a little bit about how it works, there’s still more to discover.
-Syrinx structures vary even across parrot species and families.
+While we know that parrots have a syrinx and understand how it works, there’s more to discover.
+Syrinx structures vary across parrot species and families.
 Similarly, not all parrots can produce sound as well as others.

-In captivity, parrots copy human sounds because they consider their owners part of their flock and want to fit in with them.
+In captivity, parrots copy human sounds because they consider their owners part of their flock and want to fit in.

 Do All Birds Have a Syrinx?

-According to research conducted by Field Museum, other than birds, no other animals have a syrinx.
+According to Field Museum, other than birds, no other animals have a syrinx.
 Scientists don’t know where the organ came from or how it evolved, but it’s unique to birds.

 How Do Parrots Talk Without Vocal Cords?

-Parrots lack lips, teeth, and vocal cords – three vital things that enable humans to speak.
+Parrots lack lips, teeth, and vocal cords – three vital body parts that enable humans to speak.
 This is one reason why a parrot’s talking abilities are so impressive.

-However, it’s important to understand that parrots don’t actually talk.
+However, parrots don’t actually talk.
 They mimic the sounds and words they hear.
-In many cases, human brains fill in the gaps and associate the sounds with familiar words, making it appear as if parrots can talk more accurately than they are.
+Human brains fill in the gaps and associate the sounds with familiar words, making it appear as if parrots can talk more accurately.

-Parrots can “talk” by altering the shape and depth of the syrinx.
-They can control the muscles with such precision; they can make a broad range of sounds.
-Similarly, parrots mimic noises from humans and other species by manipulating each part of the syrinx independently of the other.
+Parrots can talk by altering the shape and depth of the syrinx.
+They can control the muscles with such precision that they can make a broad range of sounds.
+Similarly, parrots mimic noises from humans and other species by manipulating each part of the syrinx independently.

-Behavior is also a significant factor in how well parrots can talk.
-If they learn to associate words and sounds with specific actions, they’ll speak more accurately and with better precision.
+Behavior is a significant factor in how well parrots can talk.
+If they learn to associate words and sounds with specific actions, they’ll speak more accurately.
 They may even gain a contextual awareness of the word.

 Why Can Parrots Talk and Not Other Animals?

-The ability to speak is unique to humans, parrots, and a few other bird species.
-Not even primates, who are at least 96% DNA matched to humans, compared to a parrot’s talking abilities.
-We’ve established that parrots don’t have tongues and vocal cords, so their ability to speak comes from a couple of other significant factors:
+The ability to speak is unique to humans, parrots, and other bird species.
+Not even primates, who are at least 96% DNA matched to humans, can compare to a parrot’s talking abilities.

 - Parrots have a well developed medial spiriform nucleus, which is a region of the brain responsible for their intelligence.